mosip/documentation/docs/Architecture.md

 # MOSIP Architecture

-The key objectives of the platform are to:
+The key objectives of the platform are to

 * provide the basic framework to create a fully functional identity system
 * provide the flexibility for a country to choose the features from the basic framework according to their requirements